pyros-dev/rostful/doc/index.rst

-ROStful
+Rostful
 ========================

-This ROS_ package assigns resources within the `Robotics in Concert`_ framework.
+This ROS_ package allows sending REST request to a ROS system

 .. include:: weblinks.rst